tadams42/sokoenginepy/lib/libsokoengine/README.md

 // moves[0].direction() == Direction::RIGHT;
 ~~~

-`Mover` operates directly on referenced `VariantBoard` so that instance should
+`Mover` operates directly on referenced `VariantBoard` so that instance should not be edited outside of its `Mover`.
+For the same reason, it is not allowed to attach two movers to same game board.

-not be edited outside of its `Mover`.
-For the same reason, it is not allowed to
+### Piece tracking, position hashing and victory conditions

-attach two movers to same game board.
+To allow fast pusher and box positions retrieval and tracking, we implement cache class - `BoardState`.
+This class stores positions of board pieces, and allows fast update and retrieval of them.

-#### Tracking movement state and victory conditions
+On top of `BoardState` we implement `HashedBoardState`.
+Although `Mover` doesn't need board hashing in any way, future solver implementations will need it. `HashedBoardState` implements Zobrist hashing of current positions of pushers and boxes.
+This can then be used by solvers to implement and speed up game-space searches by storing visited board hashes in cache tables while performing game-space search.

-`Mover` internally uses `HashedBoardState` which performs following:
+When `Mover` is attached to `VariantBoard` it also creates fresh instance of `HashedBoardState` and keeps it up to date with current board position.

-- keeps track of piece IDs and manages Sokoban+
+`BoardState` also implements checking of victory conditions.
+There are two main groups of those:

-- allows fast access to game pieces by either ID or position
+1. Classic victory where any position in which each box is positioned on top of some goal
-- keeps consistant Zobrist hash of attached `VariantBoard` and updates it with
+2. Sokoban+ victory condition where each box is positioned on top of goal with the same id as that box

-  each move
+Sokoban+ is optional feature that can be enabled by assigning `boxorder` and `goalorder` sequences to board.
+When these sequences are present, new victory conditions are activated.
+For example, having board with five boxes, we could assign these sequences: `1 1 2 2 3` and `2 1 3 1 2`.
+After that, board is considered solved only when boxes with ID 1 are a pushed onto goals with ID 1 etc...

-`HashedBoardState` is what allows fast `Mover` implementation and these two
+### Game snapshots and movement recording

-classes are intended to be used for future implementations of solvers.
+Each step of each pusher is recorded by instance of `AtomicMove`.
+Sequence of `AtomicMove` is implemented in `Snapshot`.
+Just like `VariantBoard`, `Snapshot` is serializable to `std::string`.
+Traditional snapshots string format is extended to support recording of jumps and selecting of different pushers in `Multiban` boards, again following `SokobanYASC` `.sok` format specification.

 ## Troubleshooting, issues and bugs